vanilla/garden-container/README.md

 ## Features

-- Automatically wire dependencies using constructor type hints.
+- Automatically wire dependencies using parameter type hints.
+You get a lot of functionality before you've done any configuration.
-- Dependencies can be shared across all objects.
+- Create shared instances of objects without having to use difficult to test statics.
 - Dependencies can be configured for base classes and interfaces and shared amongst subclasses.
-- Setter injection can be configured via calls that are made after instantiation.
+- Setter injection can be configured for classes in the container.
-- Dependencies can be configured to reference sub-containers for powerful object configuration.
+- Dependencies can be configured to reference sub-containers.
+Use the container to inject properties from your config files.
-- You can change the classes that implement dependencies.
-This is great for unit testing.
+- You can change the classes that implement dependencies or specify the definitive class for an interface.
 - Objects can be constructed with custom factory functions to handle refactoring or edge-cases.

 ## The Basics of Dependency Injection